University of Wisconsin

 Leave, Insurance and Compensation

-As employees of UW Health, University of Wisconsin Department of Medicine residents and fellows in ACGME–accredited programs receive the compensation and benefits outlined on the Graduate Medical Education page.
-Highlights include:
+As employees of UW Health, University of Wisconsin Department of Medicine residents and fellows in ACGME–accredited programs receive the compensation and benefits outlined in UW Health's total rewards and employee services package.

 • Competitive stipends that increase each year